DataDog/documentation/content/en/network_monitoring/performance/setup.md

 ### Enhanced Resolution

 Optionally, enable resource collection for cloud integrations to allow Network Performance Monitoring to discover cloud-managed entities.
-- Install the [Azure integration][1] for visibility into Azure load balancers and NAT gateways.
+- Install the [Azure integration][1] for visibility into Azure load balancers and application gateways.
 - Install the [AWS Integration][2] for visibility into AWS Load Balancer. **you must enable ENI and EC2 metric collection**

 For additional information around these capabilities, please see [Cloud service enhanced resolution][3].